 While here, don’t forget to visit the Grand Canal, Saint Mark’s Basilica, The Rialto Bridge and The Bridge of Sighs.

 Funnily enough, we discovered Montepulciano randomly on one of our drives around the region!
 It was a ridiculously beautiful town to stumble upon.

 Once here, make sure to wander around the Palazzo Comunale, Santa Maria Assunta Cathedral and the remaining walls of the city that date back beyond the 14th century.

-It’s totally stunning and one of the best places in Italy to explore in Tuscany.
+It’s totally stunning and one of the best places in Italy to explore whilst seeing the gems of Tuscany.

 Alberobello is easily one of the more unique and best places in Italy to visit if you love historic spots!

 You see, Alberobello is characterised by its beautiful architecture and quaint charm dating back beyond the Age of enlightenment to 16th century Italy.

 Many of the historic houses have now become home to local crafts and skills that are showcased for visitors to this wonderful town.
 It’s totally gorgeous to wander around and explore and well worth visiting from Bari.